nf-core/taxprofiler/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

 When running nf-core/taxprofiler, every step and tool is 'opt in'.
 To run a given profiler you must make sure to supply both a database in your `<database>.csv` and supply `--run_<profiler>` flag to your command.
 Omitting either will result in the profiling tool not executing.
-If you wish to perform pre-processing (adapter clipping, merge running etc.) or post-processing (visualisation) steps, these are also opt in `--perform_<step>` and in some cases may also require additional files.
+If you wish to perform pre-processing (adapter clipping, merge running etc.) or post-processing (visualisation) steps, these are also opt in with a `--perform_<step>` flag.
+In some cases, the pre- and post-processing steps may also require additional files.
 Please check the parameters tab of this documentation for more information.

 Note that the pipeline will create the following files in your working directory: